9 Signs of Disease That Are Written All Over Your Face

 Unwanted hair, particularly along the jawline, chin, and upper lip, could be a symptom of polycystic ovary syndrome, a hormone imbalance in which male hormone levels are elevated.
-(The condition affects between six and 10 per cent of women in Canada.)
+(The condition affects as many as 1.4-million Canadian women.)
 But don’t immediately assume something is wrong: Excess hair on your face could just be a trait you inherited.

 Soft, yellow spots on eyelids

 Patients with these cholesterol-filled lesions, called xanthelasma, may have a higher risk of heart disease.
 A 2016 study published in Medical Principles and Practice found that subjects with xanthelasma had higher BMIs and total levels of cholesterol, thus putting them at great risk for a cardiac event.

 These are the facts about heart disease every woman should know.

 Eye bags and puffiness